-- a period of eight months has elapsed from the date the VAT became refundable (as from 1/1/2016): - input VAT which cannot be set off against output VAT until the last VAT period of the year which follows the year in which the VAT period in which the credit was created falls: - the input VAT relates to zero rated transactions; - the input VAT relates to the purchase of capital assets of the company; - the input VAT relates to transactions which are outside the scope of VAT but would have been subject to VAT had they been carried out within Cyprus; - the input VAT relates to exempt financial and insurance services provided to non EU resident clients (services for which the right to recover the related input VAT is granted).
+- a period of four months has elapsed from the date the VAT became refundable (as from 1/1/2016); The period extends to eight months in case of vat inspection; - input VAT which cannot be set off against output VAT until the last VAT period of the year which follows the year in which the VAT period in which the credit was created falls; - the input VAT relates to zero rated transactions; - the input VAT relates to the purchase of capital assets of the company; - the input VAT relates to transactions which are outside the scope of VAT but would have been subject to VAT had they been carried out within Cyprus; - the input VAT relates to exempt financial and insurance services provided to non EU resident clients (services for which the right to recover the related input VAT is granted).

-With regard to intra-community acquisitions the trader does not pay VAT on receipt of the goods in Cyprus but instead he accounts for VAT using acquisition accounting method.
+With regard to intra-community acquisitions the trader does not pay VAT on receipt of the goods in Cyprus but instead the VAT is accounted using the acquisition accounting method.
 This involves a simple accounting entry in the books of the business whereby it self-charges VAT and at the same time claims it back, if it relates to supplies for which the right to recover input vat is granted, thereby creating no cost to the business.
+There is exception to the above rule in respect of goods which are subject to excise taxes.